Trynera/Rolling-Render-Engine/README.md

 Btw don't get jump scared cuz there is a bug where when you turn around you can see a copy of the objects from behind (it's not a copy because that are the objects from behind somehow)

+I am planning to write an entirely new renderer once I'm done with this project.
+This was just to learn to get Ray Tracing working on the GPU using Compute Shaders and I'm planning to get into Vulkan for the rewritten Engine.

+For now I'm just gonna add a few more Features like Accumulation.

 k bye